Greginkansas/-openhab-openhab1wiki/Squeezebox-Binding.md

 # Host (IP address) of your Logitech Media Server
 #squeeze:server.host=

+# Number of retries to allow for a failed connection. (optional; defaults to 3)
+#squeeze:server.retries=

+# Timeout (in seconds) between retries of a failed connection to the
+# Logitech Media Server. (optional; defaults to 60)
+#squeeze:server.retryTimeout=

 # Port of CLI interface of your Logitech Media Server (optional, defaults to 9090)
 #squeeze:server.cliport=